-The World Trade Organization (WTO) Agreements (also known as) Final Act of the 1986-1994 Uruguay Round of trade negotiations AGREEMENT ON TECHNICAL BARRIERS TO TRADE (Article 5: Procedures for Assessment of Conformity by Central Government Bodies; Article 6: Recognition of Conformity Assessment by Central Government Bodies; Article 7: Procedures for Assessment of Conformity by Local Government Bodies; Article 8: Procedures for Assessment of Conformity by Non-Governmental Bodies; and Article 9: International and Regional Systems)
+Final Act of the 1986-1994 Uruguay Round of trade negotiations

+AGREEMENT ON TECHNICAL BARRIERS TO TRADE

+Article 5: Procedures for Assessment of Conformity by Central Government Bodies Article 6: Recognition of Conformity Assessment by Central Government Bodies Article 7: Procedures for Assessment of Conformity by Local Government Bodies Article 8: Procedures for Assessment of Conformity by Non-Governmental Bodies

+Article 9: International and Regional Systems

-Breitenberg, Maureen A., The ABC's of the U.S. Conformity Assessment System, U.S. Department of Commerce, Technology Administration, National Institute of Standards and Technology (NIST), April 1997
+Breitenberg, Maureen A., The ABC's of the U.S. Conformity Assessment System, U.S. Department of Commerce, Technology Administration, National Institute of Standards and Technology (NIST), April 1997.

-ISO/IEC Guide 2, International Organization for Standardization, Switzerland, 1996
+ISO/IEC 17000, Conformity assessment - Vocabulary and general principles, International Organization for Standardization, Switzerland, 2004.